History of OECD in Timeline

 In Q2 2013, an OECD Observer Crossword was introduced in the OECD Observer magazine.

-In March 2014, the OECD halted membership talks with Russia in response to Russia's role in that year's Crimean annexation and continuous human and civil rights abuses.
+In March 2014, the OECD halted membership talks with Russia due to its role in the Crimean annexation and human rights abuses.

 July 2014: OECD Data Portal Publicly Released